medialab/xan/docs/cmd/select.md

 Using a SQLish syntax that is the same as for the `map`, `agg`, `filter` etc. commands, you can wrangle the rows and perform a custom selection.

-  $ xan select -e 'name, prenom as surname, count1 + count2 as total'
+  $ xan select -e 'id, name as surname, count1 + count2 as total'

-You can also use the -A/--append flag to perform something akin to multiple `xan map` commands piped together:

-  $ xan select -Ae 'a + b as c, len(name) as name_len'

 If your expression becomes too complicated, you can write it in a file and use the -f/--evaluate-file flag instead: